IuryAlves/crc-diagram/README.md

     # code
 ```

-The responsibility of the class is to convert html files to markdown.
-If the html has images, the class uses a collaborator called `image_uploader`
+The responsibility of the class is to convert html files to markdown, if the html has images, the class uses a collaborator called `image_uploader`
 to upload the images to somewhere.

 The CRC of this class could be represented as follows: